 Overall, one of the most important things you can do for your physical security is to foster a security-conscious culture within your organization.
 If your staff can keep an eye out for suspicious activity and report these as soon as possible, you already have a valuable initial line of defense.

-To learn more about physical security, take a look at the rest of Security Forward today!
+To learn more about physical security, take a look at the rest of SIA Online today!